Membership terms and conditions

 When you log on to your Membership account, you'll see a list of causes you can choose from.
 You can only choose one cause at a time.

-If your cause stops being involved in the Local Community Fund for any reason (for example, if it ceases trading) before being paid, it won’t receive any of your Community Member Reward for that giving period.
-You can choose a different cause during the giving period.
-If you haven’t chosen another cause before the giving period ends, then we’ll share your Local Community Fund element of your Community Member Reward equally between the remaining local causes in your community and the Community Partnerships Fund.
+If your cause stops being involved in the Local Community Fund for any reason (for example, if it ceases trading) before being paid, it won’t receive any of the Local Community Fund for that funding period.
+You can choose a different cause during the funding period.

-In addition to the Member Rewards, Members will receive other exclusive benefits from time to time, such as exclusive Member deals, discounted prices or offers on selected products purchased from Co-op businesses.
+Members receive other exclusive benefits from time to time, such as Member Prices or offers on selected products purchased from Co-op businesses.

 Co-op Food in-store and online (including Franchised stores)